jtenner/ason/README.md

 ASON is a data oriented algorithm designed for compact and speedy storage of AssemblyScript objects in a binary format.

-There are many Serialization methods out there that can turn a conceptual object into a buffer or string of some kind, like JSON and protobuf.
-Each one of these methods has their benefits, and none of them can take advantage of the runtime type information provided by the AssemblyScript compiler.
+There are many Serialization methods that can serialize a conceptual object into a buffer or string of some kind, like JSON and protobuf.
+ASON however is fine tuned just for AssemblyScript objects.

-Serialization methods tend to be "tree-like" to describe the "shape" of a given reference instead of data oriented.
 JSON and XML are declarative tree-like data structure formats.
-Instead of a declarative data structure, ASON uses a collection of tables to describe objects, effectively looping over each record and performing an action.
+ASON uses a data-oriented approach, which means instead of a declarative data structure, it uses a collection of tables to describe object shapes.
+Assembling a tree becomes a linear time operation with a minimal amount of jumps.

 # How To Use